FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 #### Elements of Information Theory.
 Cover and Thomas.
 1991
 * I just read chapter 2 so I do not have much to say.
 But do read chapter 2!
 Including the problems at the end.

+#### On Variational Bounds of Mutual Information.
+ICML 2019
+* Ben Poole, Sherjil Ozair, Aaron van den Oord, Alexander A. Alemi, George Tucker
+* A comprehensive discussion of all these MI variational bounds

 #### Learning Deep Representations By Mutual Information Estimation And Maximization.
 ICLR 2019
 * R Devon Hjelm, Alex Fedorov, Samuel Lavoie-Marchildon, Karan Grewal, Phil Bachman, Adam Trischler, and Yoshua Bengio
 * In section 3.2 there is a detailed comparison between different MI estimators.
 Do take a look!